ruirajao/duck-hunt-game/README.md

     - Click the "Start Game" button to begin.
     - Use your mouse to aim and click on the ducks to shoot them.
     - You have a limited number of bullets (3), so use them wisely.
-    - Each successful hit earns you points, while misses deduct points.
+    - Each successful hit earns you points.
-    - Each game has a maximum of 5 rounds.
-    - The game ends when you run out of bullets or when you've shot all the ducks.
     - Click the "Restart" button to play again.

 <b> Game Rules: </b>
     - Unlimited rounds per game.
     - Each round consists of 3 waves.
     - Each wave spawns 2 ducks for the player to shoot.